Let's See What This Guy Has Done...

 Review

-A month ago, I logged into the Mix-Space backend to check for new comments, and then out of curiosity, I clicked on Spam (I didn't think my small site would have any spam comments, right?).
-Guess what?
-There actually was someone trying to spam comments.
-Unfortunately for them... this useless piece of work didn't succeed.
-Everything was blocked by the anti-spam filters (didn't even need AI review).
-Now that I finally have some time, let's see what this loser did.
+A month ago, I logged into the Mix-Space backend to check for new comments.
+Out of curiosity, I clicked on Spam (thinking my little site wouldn't have any spam comments, right?).
+And guess what?
+There were indeed some attempts to spam, but unfortunately for them... this useless piece of work failed.
+All were blocked by the anti-spam filter (didn't even need AI review).
+Now that I finally have some time, let's see what this loser has done.

 Spam Screenshots